futuredapp/Engineering-Handbook/general/git-flow.md

 ### Continuous Integration

 Another required part to merge a PR is successful build on the CI.
 Pull request with failing build is not possible to merge.
 CI also sends [Danger](http://danger.systems/ruby/) report to the PR, which checks both git flow rules enforcements and code style issues.
-Danger rules in use on our projects are available in [thefuntasty/danger]( https://github.com/thefuntasty/danger/) repository.
+Danger rules in use on our projects are available in [futuredapp/danger]( https://github.com/futuredapp/danger/) repository.

-Danger report issues and errors.
+Danger reports issues and errors.
 Errors must be fixed before merging the PR, issues are strongly recommended to fix.